 What level of supervision will I have on the DPhil?

 You will have a named supervisor, normally as indicated in the offer letter, who will have overall responsibility for the direction of your work on behalf of the School.
-You would normally have a second supervisor, who may also be identified in the offer letter, or over the course of the DPhil, once the direction of the research becomes clear.
+You may also have a second supervisor, who may be identified in the offer letter, or over the course of the DPhil, once the direction of the research becomes clear.
 Because of the interdisciplinary nature of much public policy research, supervisors are likely to each come with different disciplinary expertise so as to meet the needs and focus of the research.

 Should I contact possible supervisors directly?

 The Blavatnik School of Government receives a very large number of applications and enquiries each year.
 Individual supervisors are very time-pressed and may well be unable to offer specific guidance to candidates on their research topics and fit for the programme.
-We therefore strongly advise you to direct any correspondence or questions to the Blavatnik School Admissions Team who will be able to liaise appropriately with faculty members on your behalf.
+We therefore strongly advise you to direct any correspondence or questions to the Blavatnik School of Government Admissions Team who will be able to liaise appropriately with faculty members on your behalf.
 We also suggest to check the list of our faculty members who are also DPhil supervisors so as to determine if there is likely to be a suitable supervisor for your area of interest.
-The Blavatnik School will appoint a supervisor in the event that your application is successful and you do not need a confirmed supervisor in order to apply.
+The School will appoint a supervisor in the event that your application is successful and you do not need a confirmed supervisor in order to apply.

 How do I learn more about the milestones attached to an Oxford DPhil (Transfer of Status, Confirmation of Status, Viva Voce)?